ellie-k-nam/lucy_editor/README.md

 ### Scroll Control

-`Re-Editor` supports two-way scrolling, so two `ScrollController` are used, and developers can use `CodeScrollController` to construct.
+`Lucy_Editor` supports two-way scrolling, so two `ScrollController` are used, and developers can use `CodeScrollController` to construct.

 ```dart
 CodeEditor(